batbaatar/powershell_image_organizer/README.md

 3. dedupe_similar_images.ps1

-this is a bit hardcore but could save you tons of time, use it with caution. if you notice large number of duplicate photos, you could use this to remove them. start with a safe mode to verify if the tool is detecting duplicates correctly. the comparison is based on imagemagick's "compare" option.
+this is a bit hardcore but could save you tons of time, use it with caution. useful when near identical images have same size but the dates differ. start with a safe mode to verify if the tool is detecting duplicates correctly. the comparison is based on imagemagick's "compare" option.

 4. organize_photos_to_yyyy_mm.ps1